“We need to come up with a name for the boat.”

 "The boat still leaks.
 Got the wills taken care of.
 Cooking is fine, but I'm afraid I'm not prepared enough, considering how infrequently we'll be stopping for groceries.
 Canned green beans, corn and tuna fish.
 Can you exist on that?"

-The next morning a couple of Captains came over to help Cap with charts, directions and encouragement in preparation for our departure.
+The next morning a couple of Captains came over to help Cap with charts, directions and encouragement in preparation for our departure; I mentioned Cap's a likeable guy.
 As the hours passed I hoped we'd leave another day because I wanted to see Chester before we left and couldn't reach him by phone.
 How could we not?
-But Cap announced, “If we’re gonna go, let’s go,” so,
+But Cap announced, “If we’re gonna go, let’s go,” so I quickly wrote a thank-you note and left it with a neighbor.
+I do hope Chester got it.

 "What's the name of this bridge?" he asked on the way down.